Bloq96/market/README.md

     drop: Operation that will request the database to drop a new product from its tables.

     search: Operation that will request the database to find a product in its tables.

+    update: Operation that will attempt to update the data in the database.
+It can call different functions depending on what will be updated.